-In the body of literature on identity formation, there are clearly marked borders segregating the two major schools of thought primordialism and instrumentalism.
+In the body of literature on identity formation, there are clearly marked borders segregating the two major schools of thought-primordialism and instrumentalism.
 The primordialist tradition has been classified by its emphasis on ascriptive and identifiable traits that lock identity into a mold.
 This ethnic caste is established and perpetuated by group agreement on the notion of the other.
 One of the most controversial and widely known primordialist scholars is Samuel Huntington.
 As a prelude to his subsequent book, Clash of Civilization, Huntington introduces his theory of conflict among cultures in a 1993 article by the same name.
 What he calls the "return of traditional rivalries," asserts that new waves of conflict across the globe in the 21st century will be a direct result of competing ethnic identities.
-Conflict will occur because differences among civilizations-a tapestry of language, ethnicity, family, nation, religion, common traditions and history-"are not only real; they are basic."
+13 Conflict will occur because differences among civilizations-a tapestry of language, ethnicity, family, nation, religion, common traditions and history-"are not only real; they are basic."
 These differences of language, ethnicity, culture, and history don't merely exacerbate conflict, they are the cause.
 Increased interaction, the argument continues, will "intensify civilization consciousness" and enhance group "awareness of differences between civilizations and commonalities within civilizations."
 This consciousness, the argument goes, leads to regional economic blocs and further emboldens the civilizations with economic structures, entrenching and incentivizing the primordial spirit.

 For Huntington, as interactions increase, conflict appears to be deterministic.
 An application of this theory to Palestine, however, is unfulfilling.
 A greater focus on history reveals that under far different circumstances both politically and structurally-before the inception of an Israeli state-Arabs and Jews had aligned themselves politically in a civil servant protest against economic policies of the British government.
-Huntington's brand of primordialism postulates that economics will follow ethnicity; however, in the following pages this research hopes to find ample evidence to the contrary.
+16 Huntington's brand of primordialism postulates that economics will follow ethnicity; however, in the following pages this research hopes to find ample evidence to the contrary.
 Instead, we argue that the strength in the structures of the economy and socialization from efficacious institutions will significantly shift loyalty and identity into a constructivist environment.
-This idea, we think, will emerge in the self identification of Palestinian-Israeli, or Palestinian-Jordanian in Jordan, then we must acknowledge that a process of socialization has taken place; a process capable of reshaping the identity of a centuries old ethnic group to include and absorb a national identity that did not exist a mere century ago.
+This idea, we think, will emerge in the self identification of Palestinians with their states of residence and citizenship across both Jordan and Israel.
+If Palestinians in Israel begin to identity as Palestinian-Israeli, or Palestinian-Jordanian in Jordan, then we must acknowledge that a process of socialization has taken place; a process capable of reshaping the identity of a centuries old ethnic group 17 to include and absorb a national identity that did not exist a mere century ago.
 If such evidence is present and observable, we are forced to cast off the excesses of primordialism and accept that the Palestinian case is more flexible than this theory claims.